Henk ten Cate: Panathinaikos

-On 13 June 2008, Ten Cate signed a two-year deal with a Greek Superleague team, Panathinaikos.
+On 13 June 2008, Ten Cate signed a two-year deal with a Greek Super League team, Panathinaikos.
 Ten Cate gave the following statement on his appointment: "Panathinaikos' history, ambition and attitude towards football in general match those of the greatest football clubs in Europe.
 "I've been used to working at the highest level and that's why I consider this a great challenge."

 Ten Cate's Panathinaikos managed to qualify for the last 16 phase of UEFA Champions' League in the 2008–2009 season, where Panathinaikos were eliminated by Villarreal.
 However, they won the European Cup play-Offs, winning the second seed for the next year's Champions League play-offs.
 In his first year to the club, Ten Cate built Panathinaikos to play an attacking style of play based on possession in 4–2–3–1 and 4–3–2–1 formations, and they scored the most goals in the league.

 The Panathinaikos board kept Ten Cate in his position for a second year, in which the club managed to achieve its best start in the league since 1996, with nine wins and two draws in eleven matches.
 However, the club's financial situation was seriously affected by the Greek government-debt crisis, and it was revealed that they had £4million worth of unpaid wages for Ten Cate.
 Ten Cate resigned as manager on 8 December 2009.